 Risk can be influenced by various factors, including environmental, social, economic, and personal factors.
 There are different types of risks that people encounter in their daily lives, such as financial risks, health risks, safety risks, and emotional risks.

-Managing these risks requires taking proactive measures to mitigate their impact.
+Managing these risks requires taking proactive measures to mitigate their impact once the world.
 This can involve taking insurance policies or adopting preventative health measures.